February 12, 2026 (1mo ago)

 14:31:18 Deployment complete.
 Zero errors.

-After each deployment, Temps shows:
+After each deployment, track these five metrics:

-# Add a Slack notification provider for deployment alerts
+# Slack notifications for deployment events

 bunx @temps-sdk/cli notifications add --type slack --name "Deploy Alerts" \